 \section{Introduction}

-In 2002, three eminent physicists published an intriguing paper exposing their divergent views on the number of fundamental constants~\cite{DOV02}: Okun argues in favor of the traditional view that the answer is three, Veneziano favors two (based on superstring theory), and Duff advocates that the response is zero.
-Although this paper has attracted considerable attention, no clear-cut resolution to this issue has been presented yet.
+In 2002, Duff, Okun, and Veneziano published an intriguing paper exposing their divergent views on the number of fundamental constants~\citep{DOV02}.
+Although this paper has attracted considerable attention, no clear-cut resolution for this issue has been presented yet.
 Let us stress that this is {\it not} a false controversy whose answer is a question of opinion.
 In order to make it indisputable, we rephrase the problem into an ``operational question'' (see box further in this section).
-This is on this single-answer basic question that Duff, Okun, and Veneziano (DOV) disagree on, and this is what the present article aims to resolve.
+It is on this one-answer (basic) question that Duff, Okun, and Veneziano (DOV) disagree, and this is what the present article aims to resolve.
 Although science progresses in the middle of unresolved controversies, it is imperative to step back from time to time to tie up the loose ends left in the way before proceeding.

-Firstly, we must concord what the quest for the ``number of fundamental constants'' is all about.
-Concerning it, let us combine the definition given by DOV, who identify it with the number of units necessary to express all observables (see abstracts of Okun and Veneziano's parts and footnote 5 of Duff's part in Ref.~\cite{DOV02}), and the suggestion urged by Duff of sticking with an operational definition.
-By this token, the question we will answer to resolve Duff, Okun, and Veneziano's (DOV's) puzzle is: